 But now what?
-How do you rent out a holiday let when it’s all new to you?
+You need to know how to rent out a holiday cottage when it’s all new to you

 Don’t panic, you can do this!
 Here are some key questions to ask yourself:

-- do you opt for an agency vs listing site vs direct bookings?
+- do I opt for an agency vs listing site vs direct bookings?

-- how hands on do you want to be?
+- how hands on do I want to be?